-Table A1 in the Annex tabulates the number of recipients for each component of market income, as defined by the GSS for 2013.
+Table A1 in the Annex tabulates the number of recipients for each component of market income, as defined by the GSS for 2013 and 2017.
 However, there are no figures from external statistics for comparison.
-The number of recipients remains constant throughout all simulated years.
-Thus, in Table A1, the number of recipients for the input database is only displayed for 2013.
+The number of recipients does not remain constant throughout all simulated years due to the availability of two input datasets.
+Thus, in Table A1, the number of recipients for the input database is displayed for 2013 and 2017.

 The sum of all components of market income is defined as 'original (market) income' in GHAMOD.
-About 28,000 individuals in the data received some market income.
+About 6,400 individuals in the GLSS-6 data received some market income while about 5,340 individuals in the GLSS-7 data received similar incomes.
 Using household weights, the numbers can be turned into the total number of income earners in the country.
-The number of individuals receiving positive income from employment (yem) is 2.9 million in GHAMOD and thus also in GLSS-6.
+The number of individuals receiving positive income from employment (yem) is 2.9 million in GHAMOD as well as in GLSS-6.
+In the recent wave, there were about 3.2 million individuals with similar status.
 Here too, there is no external source for comparison.